Heiney History, Family Crest & Coats of Arms

 Early Notables of the Heiney family (pre 1700)

 Notables of this surname at this time include: William Hine (1687-1730), English organist and composer, born at Brightwell, Oxfordshire, in 1687.
 He was chorister of Magdalen College, Oxford, in 1694, and clerk in 1705.
 "In 1711 or 1712 Hine became organist of Gloucester Cathedral, and shortly afterwards married Alicia, the daughter of...

 Some of the Heiney family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Heiney family to the New World and Oceana
+Migration of the Heiney family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Heiney surname or a spelling variation of the name include : Thomas and Anthony Hine settled in Virginia in 1653; James Hines settled in Boston in 1716; Jane Hine settled in New England in 1769; James, Jane, Michael, Patrick and William Hines all arrived in Philadelphia between 1840 and 1860.
 In Newfoundland, Philip Hines settled at Holyrood Head in 1801.